Our mission is to build sober living communities where guests are supported in their recovery journeys.

 House Mentor Highlight

 Chuck has devoted his life to managing our Elm Home.
-A full-time manager for a large Worcester manufacturing company, he devotes his home life to those in recovery as one of our House Managers.
-Chuck, like all of our House Managers, moved in as a resident.
-He completed House Manager Training and began his role in 2019.
-He leads a fantastic group of men in their recovery journey, offering support and encouragement to each resident.
+A full-time manager for a large Worcester manufacturing company, he devotes his home life to those in recovery as one of our House Mentors.
+Chuck, like all of our House Mentors, moved in as a guest.
+He completed House Mentor Training and began his role in 2019.
+He leads a fantastic group of men in their recovery journey, offering support and encouragement to each guest.

-House Managers are crucial to the success of any sober house.
-We understand the challenges that a House Manager faces every day, and we have many programs in place to support and encourage them - not only as a manager, but as a man or woman in recovery themself.
-We have a comprehensive training program to equip them in handling resident concerns, house emergencies, and in their leadership of the recovery environment in the home.
+House Mentors are crucial to the success of any sober house.
+We understand the challenges that a House Mentor faces every day, and we have many programs in place to support and encourage them - not only as a mentor, but as a man or woman in recovery themself.
+We have a comprehensive training program to equip them in handling guest concerns, house emergencies, and in their leadership of the recovery environment in the home.

 Sober House Certification